vittascience/OpenSTEAM-LMS/README.md

 5. Choose a logs directory.
 By default, this is `/logs/`.
 You can change this value using the entry in the `.env` named  `LOG_PATH`, e.g. `LOG_PATH=/tmp/log`.

-## Database setup

-To setup the database, type this command in your shell: php sql-files/SteamLmsGenerateDb.php Make sure you added the necessay informations (below # setup the new admin data) in the .env file Then you have to check if the created database name match the VS_DB_NAME in the .env file.

 ## Dependencies

 Run `composer install` to download all the needed PHP dependencies.